jdbedics/dbthandbook/01-individual.Rmd

 ## Missed Individual Sessions

-1. If a client misses a session, call and leave a voicemail.
+1. If a client misses a session, call and leave a voicemail following the guidelines in the section on [phone contact](phone-contact-with-clients.html).
 2. Write a note for all sessions, even canceled.
 Be clear what you did as a result.
 See the section on [phone notes](phone-contact-with-clients.html).